 Short-term holiday lets can be an attractive option if you own a property somewhere scenic and/or popular with tourists.
-In fact, holiday lets can be amazingly profitable, as landlords are able to charge much higher rents for short-term lets when a property is in a highly desirable location.
+In fact, holiday lets can be amazingly profitable, as landlords are able to charge higher rents for short-term lets when a property is in a highly desirable location.

 Do you need planning permission for holiday lets?